Qatar Airways Banned Baggage Items

 Oxygen or air cylinders essential for medical purposes are permitted.
 Each cylinder must weigh no more than 5 kilograms.

-Personal medical oxygen devices utilizing liquid oxygen are prohibited in all baggage and on the person.
+Personal medical oxygen devices utilising liquid oxygen are prohibited in all baggage and on the person.

 Cardiac Pacemakers with Radioactive Elements